-The search tree debugger of Chip [2, 6] is largely influenced by the Oz Explorer.
+The search tree debugger of Chip [1,5] is largely influenced by the Oz Explorer7.
 Its focus is performance debugging.
 It provides different types of views, mostly in a compact matrix-like fashion, to provide the user with more detailed information about search and constraint propagation.
 A nice feature is to analyze the evolution of constraints and variables along a search path.
 This is certainly most valuable for optimizing search heuristics.

-8 Conclusion
+7 Conclusion

-We have presented a novel approach for correctness debugging constraint programs based on graph views and have showed how this approach can deal with large constraint problems.
+We have presented a novel approach for correctness debugging constraint programs based on graph views.
 Based on this approach, we have implemented an interactive tool, the Constraint Investigator.
 The use of the Investigator has been demonstrated with an example derived from a realistic constraint programming application.
 The Investigator has been tested with problems of medium size (500 propagators and 600 variables) and has helped to understand and to debug the constraint-based implementation of a natural language parser.
 To our knowledge, no other interactive constraint debugging tool uses a graph metaphor in the way presented in this paper and that makes the Constraint Investigator unique.